 Even though there is no ‘right age’ to leave your child alone at home, these points have helped me prepare my son and myself for the next “Mum, can I PLEASE stay at home and play while you pick up little sister?”
 As circumstances change, we both will adapt.

-you and your child.
+Maybe these things will get you started on deciding what is important to you and your child.
 Every family has different priorities.
 I would love to hear how you went about finding the right moment to leave your child home alone.

 What you said in the BCT Facebook Group: